-The County of Sacramento filed this test claim on June 11, 2013.
+Claimant filed this test claim on June 11, 2013.
 The Department of Finance (Finance) filed comments on the test claim on August 30, 2013.
-On October 28, 2013, the County filed rebuttal comments.
+On October 28, 2013, claimant filed rebuttal comments and a proposed test claim amendment.
+On November 4, 2013 the executive director notified claimant that the proposed amendment was not timely, and could not be accepted.
+On January 21, 2014, claimant submitted a letter challenging the executive director's decision to reject the proposed test claim amendment, which was also untimely as an appeal.
 On May 19, 2014, Commission staff issued a draft proposed decision.
+On July 11, 2014, claimant submitted comments on the draft decision.